 repo1-cipher-pass=YOUR_ENCRYPTION_PASSPHRASE

-# Create the secret with the credentials
+# Create the secret in the same namespace as your cluster

 kubectl create secret generic cluster-1-s3-credentials --from-file=s3.conf=s3.conf